CHM Undergrads - Semester Project, Peer Review, Generative AI Guidelines

 • Communicating Your Ideas: Learning to communicate your ideas through scientific writing is vital to research.
 After structuring your ideas, it is essential to practice writing them concisely within the flow and structure of a paper and to learn how to revise your writing based on constructive feedback from others.

-1. Summarizing Papers: Having ChatGPT give you summaries of papers impedes learning because it bypasses the step of understanding the sections of a research paper that combine to paint the complete picture of the study or set of studies.
+1. Summarizing Papers: Generative AI tools that give you summaries of papers impede learning because they bypass the step of understanding the sections of a research paper that combine to paint the complete picture of the study or set of studies.

-4. Writing: ChatGPT has the capability to rewrite sections of your paper or rephrase parts of sentences.
+4. Writing: Generative AI tools have the capability to rewrite sections of your paper or rephrase parts of sentences.
 It is plagiarism to accept these changes without rewording them.
 If you’re unsure, a good rule of thumb is that at least every three words should be different.

-1. Rephrasing Your Sentences: If you are unsure whether your point is being articulated properly, ChatGPT can be a resource to assess the language and suggest alternative ways to express what you want to say.
-You can use these suggestions to help generate ideas about how you would like to re-work your sentence, but this sentence should be in your own writing and cannot be in the original format that ChatGPT suggests.
+1. Rephrasing Your Sentences: If you are unsure whether your point is being articulated properly, generative AI tools can be a resource to assess the language and suggest alternative ways to express what you want to say.
+You can use these suggestions to help generate ideas about how you would like to re-work your sentence, but this sentence should be in your own writing and cannot be in the original format that the generative AI tools suggest.

-2. Grammar and Style Check: Once you have organized and articulated your ideas into your paper and supported it with relevant references to support your points, it may be acceptable to use ChatGPT to comb through some parts of your work that you may be less confident about.
-It can aid you in correcting grammatical errors, improving your sentence structure, and checking for tone.
+2. Grammar and Style Check: Once you have organized and articulated your ideas into your paper and supported it with relevant references to support your points, it may be acceptable to use generative AI tools to comb through some parts of your work that you may be less confident about.
+These tools can aid you in correcting grammatical errors, improving your sentence structure, and checking for tone.

-3. Organizing the Flow of Your Paper: You may consult ChatGPT to reorganize your paper in a way that may be more meaningful to readers.
+3. Organizing the Flow of Your Paper: You can consult generative AI tools to reorganize your paper in a way that is more meaningful to readers.

-4. Furthering Understanding/Clarifying Concepts: You should not use ChatGPT to draw conclusions about research papers.
-However, using it to better understand what the authors are arguing or to understand the methods in the paper seems like an efficient and acceptable way for this tool to be used.
+4. Furthering Understanding/Clarifying Concepts: You should not use generative AI tools to draw conclusions about research papers.
+However, using these tools to better understand what the authors are arguing or to understand the methods in the paper seems like an efficient and acceptable use of these tools.

 • For example: